ganry/invira-presentation/README.md

 InVira Presentation Framework
 =====================

-Presentation Framework with Online Editor and Dashboard for your Presentations by [Henry Keller](http://www.henrykeller.eu).
+Presentation Framework with Online Editor and Dashboard for your Presentations.

 This was a proof-of-concept prototype and is by far not finished.
 It was developed in under a week and is no longer in development.